Please report your experiences with these on our message board.

 What they do: provide nicotine without smoking

-How they work: This helps to lessen the body's craving for nicotine and to reduce withdrawal symptoms.
-Replacement products come in several forms: gum, patch, nasal spray, inhaler and lozenge
+How they work: They help lessen the body's craving for nicotine and reduce withdrawal symptoms.
+They come in several forms: gum, patch, nasal spray, inhaler, lozenge and e-cigarettes.

-Side effects: gum (dizziness, headache, nausea); nasal spray (runny nose, throat irritation, coughing, sneezing, watery eyes); patch (dizziness, headache, nausea, vomiting, diarrhea); inhaler (mouth and throat irritation, runny nose, sinus pressure, headache, gas); lozenge (heartburn, sore throat, mouth problems, irregular or fast heart beat).
-For a more complete list of side effects, visit this NIH page and scroll down to Nicotine Gum.
+Side effects: : gum (dizziness, headache, nausea); nasal spray (runny nose, throat irritation, coughing, sneezing, watery eyes); patch (dizziness, headache, nausea, vomiting, diarrhea); inhaler (mouth and throat irritation, runny nose, sinus pressure, headache, gas); lozenge (heartburn, sore throat, mouth problems, irregular or fast heart beat).
+For a more complete list of side effects, visit this NIH page and scroll down to Nicotine.
+For more information on e-cigarettes visit Medline Plus